2019 Bells Bend Farms Apprenticeship

 Distribution: Managing CSA Pickup, Farmers’ Market sales, sorting restaurant orders / potentially delivering

 Livestock: We have two dairy cows that are milked seasonally and apprentices are invited to learn this process!
 Potential care for laying hens and hogs if interested.

 Other things you will learn about:

 Mechanical cultivation - old, lightweight cultivating tractors help us control soil moisture, kill weeds, and stimulate plant growth.

 Dry Farming - we try, as drought allows, to only irrigate in our greenhouse and hoop house.
 You will learn how well-timed cultivation allows our plants to thrive even in dry weather, the way people have farmed successfully for a long time.

 Housing: Apprentices will live in the upstairs portion of our main farm shed.
 Each apprentice will have a separate room and share an open loft area.
 An outdoor communal kitchen is located just below the living area.
 The kitchen is shared by everyone on the farm and is the main common area during the workweek.
-Apprentices will have access to laundry and showers.
+Apprentices will have access to an outdoor showers (with privacy).
 These living accommodations are rustic and simple, rooms are finished with wood, furnished as needed, insulated and each room has its own A/C unit.

 Meals: Apprentices will have access to any vegetables on the farm as well as some meat.
 All other staples will be provided by the farm (cheese, peanut butter, milk and yogurt from our dairy cow, flour, pasta, etc.) Eating well is one of the basic reasons we are doing this work, and you will have an opportunity to learn to prepare much of the food we are growing.
 Everyone, including apprentices, will take turns cooking lunches for workers and volunteers during the work week.
 Breakfast, dinner, and weekend meals will be on your own most of the time.

 Reliable, responsible, hardworking individuals who are able to follow directions and communicate well with others.

 Excellent people skills and the ability to work both independently and as a team when necessary.